FIFA 22 Release Date & Features: 10 Things to Know

 EA hasn’t confirmed any FIFA 22 features so it’s unclear what the new game will have to offer.

-That said, you can expect upgrades to graphics and performance, enhancements to staples like FUT, and new player ratings for FIFA 22’s rosters.
+That said, you can expect upgrades to graphics and performance, enhancements to staples like FUT, and new player ratings for FIFA’s rosters.

+One feature you shouldn’t expect?
+A FIFA 2022 World Cup update.
+Given that FIFA 22 will come out later this year and FIFA’s next World Cup starts in the November 2022, we’ll likely see EA cook something up for FIFA 23.

 FIFA 22 Mobile